df15h-moddable/df15h-creation-engine/docs/esv/mods/philosophy.md

 the fact that these mods _need_ many patches make it a _certainty_ that a subset of the mods we want to use _will not_ be covered.
 Sometimes this is a minor annoyance (e.g. "Lux" only edits interiors).
-Sometimes this is a major annoyance (e.g. "Lux Via" edits landscapes).
+Sometimes this presents major incompatibilities (e.g. "Lux Via" edits landscapes).

 Therefore, when building a large load order ...